i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ---

 #### Lesson 2.6: Software Superpowers – The XOR Trick for Programmers

+> **Key Takeaway:** XOR is a “secret weapon” in programming.
+Its reversible, self-canceling property allows for incredibly efficient solutions to common algorithmic problems.

+**Why is XOR so useful in programming?**
+Because it’s reversible and “cancels itself out.”
+For example, `a ^ a = 0` and `a ^ 0 = a`.
+This property lets you do things like swap two variables without a temporary variable, or find the one unique number in a list where every other number appears twice.

 > **NOTE:** Insert code block screenshot or highlight for LeetCode XOR trick.